FlorianKrach/Telegram-Bot-Install/README.md

 To get the chat_id of a chat where a bot with token ```<token>``` was added:
 - in this chat send the message "/test"
 - in a browser open: ```https://api.telegram.org/bot<token>/getUpdates```

+## Release note:
+- if using python<3.9 use the release v1.0.1 which works with python-telegram-bot==12.8 (TODO: change to this tag!)
+- if using python>=3.9 use the release v2.0.0 which works with python-telegram-bot==22.5 (default)

 ## Installation